TheBoatyMcBoatFace/good-pdc/README.md

     Open up `Archives.md` and see if there are any ❌, _Hint: those are bad_

-4. **Automate with GitHub Action**:
+4. **Automate with GitHub Actions**:

     Push to `main` to run the bot thing.
 It also runs every three hours and sends notifications if there is a ❌ in the results file.
-If you want to get added to the alert list, submit a pull request adding yourself to the `.github/alert_list.txt` file.

 ## Contributing

 You're awesome for wanting to help (just saying).
 Here are some guidelines:

 1. **Open issues**: If you find bugs or have cool ideas, open an issue.
 No issue = it doesn't exist.
-2. **No Scooters**: I am not afraid to use the ban 🔨.
+2. **Dont be a jerk**: I am not afraid to use the ban 🔨.
 GitHub is the best social media platform, don't ruin it.

 ## License